rak-n-rok/Krake/docs/user/rok-documentation.rst

 	``-H | --hook`` (optional):
 		The Application hook which modify the creation or liveness of Application.

+	``-R | --cluster-resource-constraint`` (optional):
+		The name of custom resources definition constraint in form: ``<plural>.<group>``.
+The application will be deployed only on the clusters with given custom definition support.
+Can be specified multiple times.

 list
 	List all Applications of a namespace.